Augusto-DF/L001-JS-Fruits/README.md

 - You don't must edit the index.html. ( everything you will need is already in it ).
 - You must use JS modularization.
 - Mandatory use of JS objects.
-- You must create a button fixed in the screen, where this button will make appear a modal to add new item on the buyable items.
 - You must use grid and flex-box container.

 ### ( translated to pt-br ) 🌎